textileio/papers/draft.md

 Log addresses can also change over time, and these changes are again advertised to Peers via the push/pull API (see [@sec:LogSync]).
-The receiving Peers can then update their local AddrBook to reflect the new address(es) of their Peer.
+The receiving Peers can then update their local AddrBook to reflect the new address(es) of the Log.

 Modern, real-world networks consist of many mobile or otherwise sparsely connected computers (Peers).
 Therefore, datasets distributed across such